MAIN-MK-TAN/OmegaS/README.md

 # MK-TAN_OmegaS

 **Modular Psychoacoustic Payload Simulation Framework**
 > "Built in grayscale.
 Runs in silence.
-Breaks your perception."
+Breaks your perception (not litterally)."

 ---